 Anyway, it is possible, you too keep a similar view and are wondering whether to include that section that takes so much of your business time.
 But I am going to try and answer that question today.

 How to Use a Blog for Business

 In this digital age, when every business is striving for an online presence, many are going a step ahead and generating business out of their site.
 If you are one of those businesses, well if you are not then you should be, then you must take business blogging seriously.

 Why?
 Because your blog can generate an immense amount of traffic for your site.
-And with a well-optimized website, it can quickly convert them to leads.
-And then to long term customers, who further promote your business and services.
+And with a well-optimized website, it can quickly convert them into leads.
+And then to long-term customers, who further promote your business and services.

 Your blog is an automated marketing tool that generates traffic and leads as you sleep.
 Is it sounding too good to be true?
 Well, it actually can do that if you follow certain rules and best practices.
 No one said it is easy.
 For that matter, nothing in life ever is.
 Anything worthwhile always needs to be worked for.

 Let me give you a bit of an advice here.
 See, this universe needs to know that you really need something badly enough, before it hands it to you on a platter.
 It is true.
 Anything and everything is achievable if you put in the adequate effort needed to achieve it.
 You will be surprised that most people know exactly what is needed for success.
 But why don’t they do them?
 Because they want those things, but not badly enough.

 Ok.
 Enough of all the philosophy.
 Let’s get back to the article.
 So, let’s look at why a blog is important for the long-term growth of the business.

 Blogging is the first step to Inbound Marketing

 Inbound marketing is hot these days.
 And everyone is talking about it.
 Because it the coolest way of marketing your products and services.
 It is a strategy you use to pull customers to your site silently.
 Customers find your site in relevant searches, social media and on blogs.
 They like what they read, and you build up trust with them.